 For those wanting to help fund local environmental education and conservation efforts, North State Giving Tuesday 2024 is coming up on December 3!
 Last year we received a $1,000 gift from the Community Foundation of the North State, which was a big boost for supporting our plant propagation and scholarship programs.
 If all goes well, maybe this year we’ll raise funds to replace our undersized and dilapidated plant propagation storage shed at the Shasta College nursery grounds.

 There is so much we can still do.
-All is not lost. ~Don Burk, President
+Although the political landscape may change, here on our local landscape, we will persist. ~Don Burk, President